campbe13/docker-ecq2020/container-lab-exercises/lab1/README.md

 To get started, let’s run the following in our terminal:

-    docker image pull alpine
+    docker pull alpine

 The `pull` command fetches the alpine **image** from the **Docker registry** and saves it in our system.
 In this case the registry is **[Docker Hub](https://hub.docker.com)**.
 You can change the registry, but that’s a different lab.

-You can use the `docker image` command to see a list of all images on your system.
+You can use the `docker images` command to see a list of all images on your system.

-    docker image ls
+    docker images

-    REPOSITORY              TAG                 IMAGE ID            CREATED             VIRTUAL SIZE alpine                  latest              c51f86c28340        4 weeks ago         1.109 MB hello-world             latest              690ed74de00f        5 months ago        960 B
+    REPOSITORY               TAG       IMAGE ID       CREATED        SIZE
+    alpine                   latest    6dbb9cc54074   2 weeks ago    5.61MB
+    hello-world              latest    d1165f221234   2 months ago   13.3kB

 ### 1.1 Docker  Run